-No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Responsible Party for monitoring Annual Cost 1 (USD) Gener al Provisions 1.
+No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for Monitoring indicators Responsible Party for monitoring Annual Cost 1 (USD) implementation ral Provisions ı I 1.
 All impacts All activities in Project Site All phases All project sites a) b) Achieve full compliance with the the national and World Bank safeguards requirements, upon which this ESMP is based, through regularly monitoring and address on-site situations and through applying the relevant mitigation measures.
 The Environmental Officer can issue penalties, in consultation with relevant authorities, for incidents of non-compliance, and always in liaison with NEMA.
-MWE a) Compliance with all ESMP requirements. b) Number of non- compliance fines issued.
+MWE a) Compliance with all ESMP requirements. b) Number of non-compliance fines issued.
 NEMA, MoLGSD, DWRM, DLGs - 2.
-All impacts All activities in Project Site Construction All project sites a) b) c) Sensitise all Contractors, including foremen, supervisors and labourers in the requirement for and full implementation of the ESMP.
+All impacts All activities in Project Site Construction All project sites a) b) Sensitise all Contractors, including foremen, supervisors and labourers in the requirement for and full implementation of the ESMP.
 Employ an adequately qualified and experienced Environmental and Social Safeguards Officers to ensure environmental and social safeguards requirements are integrated in the design and construction phases of the project.
 Put in place simple Construction Method Statements for activities in sensitive areas, like wetland areas and densely populated areas.
-Contractor Sensitisation reports Appointment letters of safeguards personnel Component specific work procedures in place MWE, NEMA, MoLGSD, DWRM, 48,000 3 Speci x · · · · 10.000 settlement patterns interfereing with settlement patterns as well as land use Construction An project sites a) b) c) The water transmission line routes should be as much as possible restricted within the road reserves; Sensitize the community early enough about the project so that, those affected by the project will have time to relocate their businesses to secure settings.
+Contractor Sensitisation reports Appointment letters of safeguards personnel Component specific work procedures in place MWE, NEMA, MoLGSD, DWRM, 48,000 fic provisions 1 T I 1 3.
+Impacts on landuse and settlement patterns Laying of pipes interfereing with settlement patterns as well as land use Design and Construction All project sites a) b) c) The water transmission line routes should be as much as possible restricted within the road reserves; Sensitize the community early enough about the project so that, those affected by the project will have time to relocate their businesses to secure settings.
 Where land take is envisaged, compensation should be adequate and timely done.
 All land acquired for establishment of the reservoir tanks and any other activity either by the developer or contractor shall be compensated for in accordance with land Act and World Bank Environmental and Social Safeguard Policies.
-MWE Community engagement plan and reports RAP report and compensation reports DWRM, 10,000 4.
-Impact on public Health Interraction of workers with communities Dust generation Waste generation Design and Construction All project sites a) b) c) d) e) f) Workers and the community shall be sensitized on protective behaviour and practices during work by distributing appropriate education materials to workers and the surrounding community.
+MWE Pipeline routing designs Community engagement plan and reports RAP report and compensation reports NEMA, MoLGSD, MolUD DWRM, 10,000 4.
+Impact on public Health Interraction of workers with communities Dust generation Waste generation Design and Construction All project sites a) b) c) d) e) Workers and the community shall be sensitized on protective behaviour and practices during work by distributing appropriate education materials to workers and the surrounding community.
 The Contractor shall develop and implement an HIV prevention and management Plan.
 High risk groups such as the youths especially students shall be continuously sensitized on the dangers of casual sex, consequences of early marriages, teenage pregnancy and monitored to ensure that such groups are not at risk of falling victims.
 The Contractor shall provide surveillance and active screening and treatment of workers and the community where a communicable disease is discovered.
 Excessive alcohol abuse shall be discouraged as a policy among project construction workers.
 The contractor and subcontractors ought to Contractor Stakeholder engagement reports HIV prevent and management plan Substance abuse policy Accormodation facilities Code of conduct developed and signed by all employees SOPs for Covid -19 prevention Hoarded sites Records of sprinkling MWE, NEMA, MoLGSD, MolUD DWRM, DLGs 25,000